 - Flipper: “Soft Tangerine with Silver & Pink Glitter.”
-Flipper has a bit more color pay off than Eye Candy, and if I leave it alone & don’t try to incorporate too many other shadows into my look–it stays put a little better.
+Flippercolourpop super shock shadows have a bit more color pay off than Eye Candy, and if I leave it alone & don’t try to incorporate too many other shadows into my look–it stays put a little better.
 All lines have their stand out products.
 For me & ColourPop, it is just not these two shades.

 Feel like creams, act like powders.
 These two shades live up to their descriptions!!!
 They leave a liquid, ultra-metallic look but are super easy to work with.
-They are great stand alone shades and they work fantastic as liner.
+They are great stand-alone shades and they work fantastically as a liner.
 I just wish they had more than 3 ultra-metallic shades in the entire line.
 They are my absolute favorite item out of the line!
 If you only try one thing from CP–try out the ultra-metallic eye shadows.

 - Game Face: “Intense Penny Copper with a liquid-like ultra metallic finish.”
 Color pay-off that dreams are made of, long lasting, and versatile.

 - Liberty: “Intense Ultra-Metallic True Silver.”
 The best silver shadow I have ever seen.
-Amazing chrome-like/mirror-like finish that is perfection when used as an eyeliner or right above your eyeliner!
+Amazing chrome-like/mirror-like finish that is perfect when used as an eyeliner or right above your eyeliner!